A locking-free mixed virtual element discretization for the two dimensional elasticity eigenvalue problem: Spectral convergence

 Then

 Replacing the previous estimate in \eqref{eq_cotapro}, we arrive to

 Thus, combining \eqref{eq_initial}, \eqref{eq:bound_I}, and \eqref{eq_cotapro2}, the proof is complete. \end{proof}

-With Theorem \ref{thm:erroroperator} at hand, and invoking the well established theory of \cite[Chapter IV]{MR0203473} and \cite[Theorem 9.1]{MR2652780}, we are in position to conclude that our numerical methods do not introduce spurious eigenvalues.
-This is stated in the following theorem. \begin{theorem} Let $V\subset\mathbb{C}$ be an open set containing $\sp(\bT)$.
+The convergence result of Theorem \ref{thm:erroroperator}, in conjunction with the spectral theory of \cite[Chapter IV]{MR0203473} and \cite[Theorem 9.1]{MR2652780}, suffices to certify that the discrete eigenvalue problem is free of spurious modes, as the following theorem makes explicit. \begin{theorem} Let $V\subset\mathbb{C}$ be an open set containing $\sp(\bT)$.
 Then, there exists $h_0>0$ such that $\sp(\bT_h)\subset V$ for all $h<h_0$. \end{theorem}

-We end this section providing an improvement for the $\L^2$ order of the displcement. \begin{lemma} There exists a constant $C>0$, independent of $h$, such that
+We end this section providing an improvement for the $\L^2$ order of the displacement. \begin{lemma} There exists a constant $C>0$, independent of $\lambda$ and $h$, such that

 \end{lemma} \begin{proof} We use a standard duality argument.
-Let us consider the following auxiliary problem: Find $(\boldsymbol{\varphi},\boldsymbol{\psi})\in\mathbb{H}_0\times\mathbf{Q}$ such that
+Let us consider the following auxiliary problem: Find $(\boldsymbol{\varphi},\boldsymbol{\psi})\in\boldsymbol{\mathcal{H}}_0\times\mathbf{Q}$ such that

 In this case the solution satisfies: